giantswarm/docs/src/content/advanced/gitops/index.md

 ### Test or development branches

+> TODO(kuba): Split the section, change links from test-or-development-branch to the second half of the section

 #### Watching for new commits

 If you have forked the repository, you can test if Flux is watching it for new commits.
 We are assuming you have completed at least [Managing organizations](#managing-organizations) section.